· Compliance · 13 min read

 • Spill control: Absorbent materials, overpack drums, and neutralization agents compatible with the waste streams present

-• Emergency coordinator: A designated person with authority to direct emergency response, available 24 hours a day, 7 days a week for LQGs
+• Emergency coordinator: A designated person with authority to direct emergency response, on-site or on call at all times

-Separation of Incompatible Wastes — 40 CFR 265.177
+Separation of Incompatible Wastes

 Acceptable separation methods: